matn7/Google-Platform-Notes/gcp/GCPSecurity.md

     - Reports on whether that member's roles include that permission to that resource.
     - Reports on which policies bind that member to those roles.

-**Policy Troubleshooter will only access policies that the user has permissions to view**
+**Policy Troubleshooter will only access policies that the user has permissions to view.**

 - Policy Troubleshooter may not always fully explain resource access.
 - If you do not have access to a resource policy, it will not be analyzed.
 - Maximum effectiveness requires the Security Reviewer **(roles/iam.securityReviewer)** role.

-**Policy Troubleshooter can be accessed via the Cloud Console, `gcloud`, or REST API**
+**Policy Troubleshooter can be accessed via the Cloud Console, `gcloud`, or REST API.**

 - For simple queries, the Cloud Console is usually the best option.
 - For more complicated scenarios, try the `gcloud` command-line tool, or the Policy Troubleshooter REST API.

-### IAM Audit Logs
+### IAM Audit Logs.

-**Cloud Audit Logs maintains theree logs for each project, folder and organization**
+**Cloud Audit Logs maintains there logs for each project, folder and organization.**

 - Admin activity audit logs.
 - Data access audit logs.
 - System event audit logs.

-**Admin activity audit logs record API calls that modify your resources**
+**Admin activity audit logs record API calls that modify your resources.**

 - Created when administrative actions modify configurations or metadata.
 - Logs always written and cannot be disabled.
 - Must have Cloud IAM role `Logging/Logs Viewer` or `Project/Viewer`.

-**Data access audit logs record read, modify, or create activity on your resource metadata or user-provided data**
+**Data access audit logs record read, modify, or create activity on your resource metadata or user-provided data.**

 - Record changes to private cloud resources.
 - Do not record changes to publicly shared assets.
 - Not enabled by default because they can grow quite large.

-**System event audit logs record activity that modifies the configuration of your resources**
+**System event audit logs record activity that modifies the configuration of your resources.**

 - Driven by Google system events.
 - Not triggered by user interaction.
 - Always written and cannot be disabled.

-**You have several options for viewing Audit Logs on Google Cloud**
+**You have several options for viewing Audit Logs on Google Cloud.**

 - Basic log viewer.
 - Advanced log viewer.
 - `gcloud` command-line tool.
 - Audit Logs API.

-### IAM Best Practices
+### IAM Best Practices.

-**IAM best practices**
+**IAM best practices.**

 - Adhere to the Principle of The Least Privilege, which means you should always apply only the minimal access level required to get the job done.